ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 Now it might come as a surprise (coming from a guy who is writing a giant essay on LOST) that I've only seen the first season, back when it came out, and am not a fan of the show in particular.
 The decision to analyze this text was mostly because the transcripts of tv shows are rarely available publicly, and LOST was one of the only that I could find, that was also somewhat popular.
 I think I would want to analyze Westworld or Game of Thrones in the same manner, but who'd have thought it would be so hard to find transcripts online?

-All that to say is I am not some LOST connosieur, so take these visualisations at their face value and not as some objective judgement about your favorite LOST character or writer.
+All that to say is I am not a LOST connoisseur, so take these visualizations at their face value and not as some objective judgement about your favorite LOST character or writer.
 I'm not an authority on LOST, or on text mining, just in it for the visualizations.

 So strap yourselves in for a disgustingly deep dive of this influential TV show, in what I should have titled "i've finally lost it".